OCA/server-tools/auditlog/README.rst

 This module allows the administrator to log user operations performed on data models such as ``create``, ``read``, ``write`` and ``delete``.
+Administrator can set rules to track those operation either on whole model, or per field.

 Usage
 =====

 Go to `Settings / Technical / Audit / Rules` to subscribe rules.
 A rule defines which operations to log for a given data model.
+Field rule lines define creating log only if operation is performed on specific field, while main rule applies to all fields.

 .. image:: /auditlog/static/description/rule.png